harutekku/TempleOS-Docs/Doc/Tips.md

 You can use `progress1 - progress4` in your programs for whatever you like.
 They're just global vars that are shown on the wallpaper.
 The original intent was to indicate how far along operations were.
 There's no coordination, so different apps might interfere.
 I use them most for debugging--just values easily viewed.
 See [Progres.HC](https://github.com/cia-foundation/TempleOS/blob/c26482bb6ad3f80106d28504ec5db3c6a360732c/Demo/Progress.HC).

 Use `DocMax()` to adjust the size of the cmd line buf.
-It counts `CDoc`[^5] entries, not lines.
+It counts `CDoc`[^4] entries, not lines.

 Many data structures have a user_data member.
-Those are available for you to store a data item, for convenience. `CTask`[^6], `CDocEntry`[^7] and `CDirEntry`[^8] have them.
+Those are available for you to store a data item, for convenience. `CTask`[^5], `CDocEntry`[^6] and `CDirEntry`[^7] have them.
 You shouldn't encounter conflicts with TempleOS using them.

-If, for some strange reason, you wanted to reduce mem usage, make a smaller disk cache when you recompile the kernel; disabling AutoComplete; Specify smaller stk sizes when doing `Spawn()`, chang `MEM_DFT_STK`[^9], and using `DocMax()` to reduce the cmd line buffer size.
+If, for some strange reason, you wanted to reduce mem usage, make a smaller disk cache when you recompile the kernel; disabling AutoComplete; Specify smaller stk sizes when doing `Spawn()`, chang `MEM_DFT_STK`[^8], and using `DocMax()` to reduce the cmd line buffer size.

-Filenames ending in ".Z" will be automatically compressed and uncompressed when read or written.
+Filenames ending in `.Z` will be automatically compressed and uncompressed when read or written.
 The compression method is not supported by other operating systems.
-You can store files uncompressed by `Move()`ing them to a filename not ending in ".Z".
+You can store files uncompressed by `Move()`ing them to a filename not ending in `.Z`.
 See [TOSZ](./TOSZ.md) if you want to uncompress while in Linux.

 `Merge()` can be used to see what's changed.
 The `+d` flag will show differences of files which have changed and allow you to merge code.
 (The `+r` flag will recurse.)